DavidConsidine/FinalYearProject/README.md

 # FinalYearProject
 Standards In Player Movement In Virtual Reality Games

+## 15. Clean up Code ##

+	- Remove unused, commented out code that has been refactored.

 ## 14. Update Teleportation Code ##

 	- Fix issue where cancelling teleport didn't stop the cursor from updating and blocked any further teleport input.